Explore Majors & Careers

 As parents of a new graduate, what can you do to assist your grad in the transition from classes and residence halls to the reality of being a working adult?
 Ask how you can assist them in their job search and suggest they visit the Career Center for assistance.
 Help your new grad get his/her foot in the door by providing networking contacts.
 These are just some of the ways in which you can help them during the job search.
 Keep in mind that they are trying to transition into the real world - let them take the lead.

-The Career Center has many valuable resources to support your student during their time at Auburn University, but there are many other campus resources available to them.
+Career Services & Cooperative Education has many valuable resources to support your student during their time at Auburn University, but there are many other campus resources available to them.
 Below you will find links to some of the more popular resources across campus.